StoneOrbits/VortexEmulator/README.md

-The test framework works by wrapping around the core VortexLib library and utilizing the Vortex Engine apis to run a desktop based Vortex Engine that rendered the output and accepts inputs through the button press.
+The test framework works by wrapping around the core VortexLib library and utilizing the Vortex Engine apis to run a desktop based Vortex Engine that renders the output and accepts inputs through the button presses.

 There is a feature to simulate IR communications between two devices, it will open a pipe from the first program to the second program allowing